 Eventually, you will reach a forest.
 To the left, you will be able to spot the path leading back to Rifugio Son Forca.
 From here it’s another 90 minutes to walk back, but at least the trees will provide some shade and cool air.

 Make sure to save some energy as the last 30 minutes before reaching the Son Forca hut is once again leading sharply uphill.
 Think about the ice-cold beer you can have at the hut!

 In total, you should expect to hike for at least 8-10 hours.
-Plan accordingly, pack enough water, hat and sunscreen.
+Plan accordingly, and pack enough water, hat, and sunscreen.
 The route is quite exposed to the sun in a lot of places!

 I also recommend bringing lightweight hiking poles which you can easily stow away.
 You will be thankful for them on all the scree slopes you will be tackling on the day.